 Electric Furnace Repairs

-Electric furnaces are a great addition to your home if you don’t like the idea of using fuel to heat your Texas home.
-However, the operating cost tends to be a bit higher than gas furnaces, which is why it’s extremely important to minimize heat loss through ductwork and have your system regularly inspected for efficiency.
+If you don’t like the idea of using fuel to heat your Texas home, electric furnaces are a great alternative.
+However, the operating cost tends to be higher than gas furnaces, which is why it’s important to minimize heat loss through ductwork and have your system regularly inspected for efficiency.

-Common problems with electric furnaces include dirty filters and not enough lubrication on blowers and motors.
+Common problems with electric furnaces include dirty filters and insufficient lubrication on blowers and motors.
 If your electric furnace is acting up, call a Plano HVAC contractor for heater repair before your heating costs go through the roof.

 Common Furnace Problems We Solve

-When furnaces have problems, they’ll start to show some clear-cut warning signs.
-Knowing what to look for can help you know when you need to make a call to our local furnace company in Dallas.
+When furnaces have problems, they’ll start to show some clear warning signs.
+Knowing what to look for can help you know when to call our local furnace company in Dallas.
 It can make the difference between a quick, affordable fix and expensive repairs and more headaches later!

 Here are some of the most common warning signs that you need furnace repair service at your Dallas-area home:

-- Cold spots in your home: If one room is stifling hot while another is ice cold, you might need to get your ducts inspected.
-This is a common sign of an airflow problem, and the best solution is to call a local Dallas heating contractor to investigate the problem.
+- Cold spots in your home: If one room is hot while another is cold, you might need to get your ducts inspected.
+This is a common sign of an airflow problem, and the best solution is to call a local Dallas heating contractor to investigate.

-- Strange noises in your vents or furnace chamber: It’s not unheard of in Dallas for critters to find their way into a home’s ductwork, but if there’s nothing living in your vents, the culprit is probably your furnace.
-It’s perfectly normal to hear your furnace humming, but loud bangs, hissing, and groaning are a sign something is wrong.
+- Strange noises in your vents or furnace chamber: It’s not unheard of in Dallas for critters to find their way into a home’s ductwork, but if nothing is living in your vents, the culprit is probably your furnace.
+It’s normal to hear your furnace humming, but loud bangs, hissing, and groaning are signs something is wrong.

-- Cold air coming out of your vents: If your furnace isn’t producing any heat at all, it could be your thermostat, heat exchanger, or the furnace itself.
+- Cold air coming out of your vents: If your furnace isn’t producing any heat, it could be your thermostat, heat exchanger, or the furnace itself.
 Check your thermostat, and if the problem persists, call a local Plano heating contractor immediately.

 - A short-cycling system: Short-cycling is usually an airflow problem and can be caused by many things, including an oversized furnace or undersized ducts.